Kildonan, British Columbia: Cannery

 In 1903, captains Macdonald and Terman established the Alberni Packing Co.
 Creating the first cannery on the west coast of Vancouver Island, the company erected the Uchucklesaht Cannery on pilings.
 Purchased by Wallace Bros.
 Packing in 1906, or soon after, owners, Peter and John Wallace, renamed the cannery after their Scottish hometown of Kildonan.
 Reorganized as Wallace Fisheries in 1911, the company began a complete rebuild, and added a large cold storage in 1913.
 Such expansions increased the demand for seasonal workers, and the accommodation of bunkhouses for single men and cottages for families.

 In 1919, when Wallace Fisheries approached W.H.
-Barker, manager of British Columbia Packers Limited (BC Packers), to take over their Kildonan, Strathcona, Caxton, Quatsino and Naden Harbour canneries, his disinterest in the latter two, because they were exclusively designed for pink and chum salmon, scuttled any deal.
+Barker, manager of British Columbia Packers Limited (BC Packers) - to take over their Kildonan, Strathcona, Caxton, Quatsino and Naden Harbour canneries - his lack of interest in the latter two (because they were exclusively designed for pink and chum salmon) scuttled any deal.

 In 1925, pilchards suddenly appeared in abundance along the coast, leading to a three-year fishing boom.
 That year, the cannery installed a Hiller Reduction Unit for manufacturing oil and fertilizer from this species.
 BC Packers completed a deal for all the Wallace canneries the next year, or soon after.
 In 1928, BC Packers and Gosse Packing merged, and Gosse's former San-Mateo Cannery closed.
 The latter machinery and equipment came to Kildonan, which augmented the existing dry-salting of chum salmon and herring for the Japanese and Chinese markets with salmon canning and freezing herring for halibut bait.
 The additional capacity proved sufficient for all their requirements.
 The reduction and dry-salting operations proved very profitable.
 However, that year, the pilchard migrated far out into the ocean, requiring larger fishing boats.

 The Great Depression slashed production, leaving only a few major canneries like Kildonan and Nootka operating on the west coast.
 During the 1937–1941 drive to unionize the Vancouver Island canneries, the leading edge of the organization campaign was based at Kildonan.
 Albacore tuna was canned at the site after 1939.
 The next year, a new manager's house was built.

 Liquefaction during the 1946 Vancouver Island earthquake extensively damaged the wharf and cannery buildings.
 That year, operations largely closed, when catches were sent to the company's Imperial Cannery at Steveston.
 The reduction plant continued during the herring season until 1960, and the ice plant for a further two years.
 The deteriorated buildings were torn down and burnt in 1962.
 Only the wharf and manager's house were spared.
 The remaining machinery was salvaged.

 In 1965, the property was sold, but blackberry bushes soon overran the site.
 Nowadays, remnants of piles and concrete piers protrude from the shoreline.